photomz/photomz.github.io/content/reading.md

 	- Against Rational Choice Theory ... when do we make split-second judgements, when do we halt autopilot and reason?
 - Elon Musk -- Walter Isaacson
 - The Everything Store, Jeff Bezos -- Brad Stone
-- Creativity -- Mihaly Csikszentmihalyi
 ### Read
+- Public Administration Singapore-Style, Jon Quah (27 May 2024)
+- Norweigan Wood -- Murakami (26 May 2024)
+- CS229 Machine Learning -- Andrew Ng & Tengyu Ma (15 May 2024)
+- Creativity -- Mihaly Csikszentmihalyi (27 Apr 2024)
+- The Outsider -- Albert Camus (24 Apr 2024)
+- Leonardo Da Vinci -- Walter Issacson (20 Apr 2024)
 - Creative Selection -- Ken Kocienda (12 Apr 2024)
 	-   How did an Apple Principal Engineer design the iPhone?
 - Dune 2 -- Frank Herbert (10 Apr 2024)
 - From Third World to First: The Singapore Story -- Lee Kwan Yew's memoirs (5 Apr 2024)
-- Three-Body Problem -- Cixin Liu (1 Apr 2024)
+- The Three-Body Problem -- Cixin Liu (1 Apr 2024)
 - Foundation 3 -- Issac Asimov (9 Jan 2024)
 - Foundation 2 -- Issac Asimov (7 Jan 2024)
 	- *Review* -- A gripping sci-fi tale of man's return from nuclear tech to farming across the Galaxy, and the Foundation against it.
 Stokes imagination of an intergalactic future, giving satisfying just-so deductions of politics and war that historians despise and engineers adore.